 Correct tension of zigzag stitch is when the bobbin thread doesn’t show on the top side of the fabric and the needle thread shows slightly on the bottom side of the fabric.
-That’s how bottom side of the fabric looks like:
+That’s what the bottom side of the fabric looks like:

-If the problem didn’t disappear set your machine to the different zigzag stitch which called multiple zigzag or tricot stitch.
-It looks like zigzag but with dashed line and with three stitches per “zig”.
+If the problem didn’t disappear set your machine to the different zigzag stitch which is called multiple zigzag or tricot stitch.
+It looks like a zigzag but with a dashed line and with three stitches per “zig”.

 11. Try to sew two labyrinths, one square, and the other round

 I would advise you to make some very useful “exercises”.
 Sew this labyrinth to improve your sewing skills